 Internships are critical to college students today.
 Obtaining a full-time, permanent, entry-level job without some practical experience can be very difficult.

 If you have already done sufficient exploration, you should have some ideas about environments, industries, or occupations, you would like to try out.
 The next step is to search for a broad variety of opportunities in these areas.
-Start by looking through some on-line internship resources.
+Start by looking through some online resources.
 Here you should find some great opportunities.
 You will also need to think beyond those opportunities in front of you and brainstorm additional locations and organizations which have not yet posted the internships they may offer.
 You can also find good resources and a step-by-step process on the job search page.